chevere/docs/reference/Chevere/Interfaces/Route/WildcardsInterface.md

 ### keys()

-Provides access to the map keys.
+Provides access to the object keys.

 ::: tip RETURN
 array